 Poor communication abilities.

-Absence of accessibility.
+Lack of accessibility.

-Regular arguments with other representatives.
+Frequent disputes with other representatives.

-Reviewing the Contract
+Examining the Contract

 Preparing to Purchase or Offer